Many of us at ActionQuest are parents too…

 GoBeyond teams up with local, national and international organizations so students can embark on meaningful service projects around the world.

 Mike sails aboard full time with the British Virgin Island ActionQuest summer programs, preferring to maintain his active role as director.
-Today ActionQuest, Seamester and GoBeyond adventure programs span the world and have changed the lives of thousands of teenagers.
+Today ActionQuest, Seamester and GoBeyond teen summer travel programs span the world and have changed the lives of thousands of teenagers.